 To learn more about the Message Analyzer Session Explorer Tool Window, see the Session Explorer Tool Window topic.

 To learn more about using the Asset Manager dialog, see the Asset Manager topic.

 To learn more about the Message Analyzer data viewer infrastructure, see Data Viewer Concepts.

-To learn more about Message Analyzer data viewers that you can work with during data analysis, including the Protocol Dashboard and Chart viewers, see Data Viewers.
+To learn more about Message Analyzer data viewers that you can work with during data analysis, including numerous Layouts for the Chart viewer, see the Data Viewers topic.